Obituary for Astra Zarina

 August 25, 1929 – August 31, 2008

-Professor Zarina taught architecture and urban design at the University of Washington for over three decades, both in Seattle and in Italy.
-She established the Architecture in Rome program and the Italian Hilltowns program.
-Hundreds of students enrolled in these programs developed by Professor Zarina to expose young architects and designers to the lessons of continuity and change in Italian architecture, urban planning, design and culture.
+Professor Zarina taught architecture and urban design at the University of Washington for over three decades, in Seattle and in Italy.
+She established the Architecture in Rome program in 1971 and the Italian Hilltowns program in 1976.
+Hundreds of students enrolled in the programs developed by Professor Zarina.
+She opened the minds of these students, young architects, and designers to the lessons of continuity and change in Italian architecture, urban planning, design and culture.
 She influenced thousands of students throughout her career, inspiring many who have gone on to become internationally influential architects and designers in their own right.

-In 1954 Zarina moved to Boston to enter the architecture program at MIT; she received her Master of Architecture in 1955.
-She subsequently moved to the Detroit area to work in the office of Minoru Yamasaki.
-She contributed significantly to the design of the Detroit School of Arts and Crafts and the First Methodist Church, located in Warren, Michigan.
+In 1954, Zarina moved to Boston to enter the architecture program at MIT; she received her Master of Architecture in 1955.
+She subsequently moved to the Detroit area to work in the office of Minoru Yamasaki and contributed significantly to the design of the Detroit School of Arts and Crafts and the First Methodist Church, located in Warren, Michigan.

 In 1960, Zarina was awarded the American Academy in Rome Fellowship in Architecture, the first in the Academy's history to be awarded to a woman in architecture, together with a Fulbright grant for study in Italy.
-As a practicing architect, she worked on restoration projects in Italy, as well as a neighborhood of 5,000 inhabitants in Mårkisches Viertel, a new town in Berlin.
+Afterwards, as a practicing architect, she worked on a 'tower-in-the-park' style of neighborhood for 5,000 inhabitants in Mårkisches Viertel, a new town in Berlin, as well as many restoration projects in Italy.

 Professor Zarina wrote about architecture, design and culture over the course of her career, including a book published in 1976 on the roofscapes of Rome, titled “I tetti di Roma: Le terrazze, le altane, i belvedere” (co-author Balthazar Korab).

-In 1994 Professor Zarina was recognized for her many contributions when she became an Honorary member of AIA Seattle.
+In 1994, Professor Zarina was recognized for her many contributions when she became an Honorary member of AIA Seattle.
+In 2023, Zarina was posthumously granted the UW CAUP Distinguished Faculty Award for Lifetime Achievement.

 Her passion and love for architecture, urban planning, design and culture was matched by her passion for cooking and the art of celebration.
 Great people, great food and great conversation were the necessary ingredients in all her meals.

-Zarina and Heywood worked closely with NIAUSI to add Civita di Bagnoregio to the World Monuments Fund (WMF)’s 2006 List of “100 Most Endangered Places.”
+Zarina and Heywood worked closely with NIAUSI to add Civita di Bagnoregio to the World Monuments Fund (WMF) 2006 List of “100 Most Endangered Places.”
 In May 2008, they hosted an international symposium with the WMF and NIAUSI to address the pressing geologic and cultural sustainability issues of Civita and nearby towns.
-For the past several years, they have been working with NIAUSI to establish the Zarina-Heywood Civita Institute, a research facility housed in several restored buildings in Civita, which is continuing their work in cross-cultural education while allowing professionals in architecture, art, and design to participate in fellowship programs in Italy organized by NIAUSI.
+For several years, they collaborated with NIAUSI to donate the Zarina-Heywood properties to the nonprofit for development of The Civita Institute, a research facility which was envisioned as a center for NIAUSI's fellowship program and cross-cultural educational programs for professionals and students of historic preservation, architecture, urbanism, and art.

-Professor Zarina is survived by her husband, Anthony Costa Heywood; her sister, Vija Rekevics; her brothers, Uldis and Valdis Zarins, her nieces Elizabette Grove and Carmen Gudz, her nephew Karlis Rekevics and a legacy that lives on through her former students, her architectural work and her teachings.
+Professor Zarina was survived by her husband, Anthony Costa Heywood (deceased 2024); her sister, Vija Rekevics (deceased); her brothers, Uldis and Valdis Zarins, her nieces Elizabette Grove and Carmen Gudz, her nephew Karlis Rekevics.
+She left a legacy that lives on through The Civita Institute, the UW Rome Center, her Italian Studies programs, former students, and architectural work in Italy, Germany, and across the US.

-For those wishing to make donations and remembrances in honor of Professor Zarina, her preference would be the Zarina-Heywood Civita Institute Fund of the Northwest Institute for Architecture and Urban Studies in Italy (NIAUSI).
-Mailing address: 1326 Fifth Avenue, Suite 654, Seattle, WA 98101.
-Web address: www.northwestinstitute.com.
+For those who wished to make donations and remembrances in honor of Professor Zarina, her preference was the Zarina-Heywood Civita Institute Fund of the Northwest Institute for Architecture and Urban Studies in Italy (NIAUSI).
+Mailing address: 1326 Fifth Avenue, Suite 650, Seattle, WA 98101.
+Website: www.civitainstitute.org.